ubiapps/ubiapps-utilities/README.md

-ubiapps-utilities
+webinos-utilities
 =================

-Common functionality used by ubiapps components
+Common functionality used by webinos components